MarkKozel/CompOrgEText/docs/Assembly/vonNeumann.md

 ### MDR
 The Memory Data Register is used to hold a value.
 If the Control Unit is storing data into a RAM location, it copied the destination address into the MAR and the new value for that address in the MDR.
 It then directs Memory to update RAM

 When requesting data from Memory, the address of the requested RAMlocation is copied into the MAR.
-After Memory reads teh value at the address, it is copied into the MAR for the Control Unit to retrieve.
+After Memory reads the value at the address, it is copied into the MAR for the Control Unit to retrieve.

 ## Input/Output
 ![von Neumann Model - I/O](/images/Foundations/vonNeumann/vonNeumannModel_IO.png)